Dining with Chef Mark! The Manor at York Town’s Executive Chef Shares a Delicious Summer Recipe

 Classically trained by French and Italian chefs, Mark’s interest in a variety of cultures and ingredients continues to thrive.
 “Just when you think you’ve learned everything, there’s another food and culture to learn.
 It never gets old and that’s exciting.”

 Chef Mark Brings his Fine-Dining Experience to The Manor at York Town

-Throughout years of learning and experimenting with new recipes, Mark’s career in the retirement industry began at a local community back in 2010.
-Looking for more opportunities to grow, Mark came across The Manor at York Town.
+Throughout years of learning and experimenting with new recipes, Mark’s career in retirement living began at a local community in 2010.
+After working there for several years, Mark began looking for more opportunities and that’s when he discovered The Manor at York Town.
 Beginning his role as Executive Chef in 2015, Mark has greatly enjoyed the relationships he’s developed with residents and ensuring they receive an outstanding dining experience every single day.

 Discover The Manor’s fine-dining experience!
-Hear from residents about the community’s outstanding menus and fresh, local ingredients.
+Hear from residents about the community’s outstanding menus and cusine!

-Within a close-knit community, the staff at The Manor learn each resident’s unique interests and create a fulfilling retirement that suits their individual lifestyles.
+Within a close-knit community, The Manor’s team learns each resident’s unique interests and creates a fulfilling retirement that suits their individual lifestyles.
 For Mark, that means creating innovative menus that source fresh, local ingredients and fill residents with excitement to try his latest recipes.

 “At The Manor, I can constantly try new things and experiment with menus.
 The food here never gets boring.
-We have new menus each month and we have four specialty menu items that change every single night.
+We have fresh menus each month and we have four specialty dishes that change every single night.
 Residents really get a good variety here,” he affirms.

-The dining staff make sure to accommodate any special requests from residents including adjustments for any health concerns or allergies as well as their likes and dislikes.
+The dining team makes sure to accommodate any special requests from residents including adjustments for any dietary concerns or allergies as well as their likes and dislikes.
 “If residents don’t like something, or can’t eat something, I’ll make adjustments and use another high-quality ingredient that still tastes great.”